WilliamWoha/csjournal/docs/source/Semester1/PF/Topic14.rst

 		cout << "Failed." << endl;

 | And yes this is exactly how you do correction statements.
 You just write ``if (marks > 100 || marks < 0)`` at the start and get the code to output a statement saying that this isn't an acceptable answer.
-| Anyways.
-That about covers that.
-The only thing left is Nested IF statements, and then my 9 hours of typing can come to a rest and PF will have been caught up.
-Then I'll do weekly updates on this or something.

-.. _s1-pft-t014:

 Nested Selections
 ^^^^^^^^^^^^^^^^^